 If you’d like to get in contact with Ben Galley, you can find him on social media:

 Timy, also known as Queen Terrible Timy hails from a magical land called Hungary, born and raised in its capital city, Budapest.
 Books have been her refuge and best friends ever since she can remember along with music.
 She might be a tiny bit addicted to the latter.
 Timy is the owner and editor of Queen's Book Asylum.
-Timy is also the co-owner/manager of Storytellers On Tour, a book tour organizing service dedicated to indie SFF authors.
-In her free time (hah!) she likes to scribble things, collect panda stuff, go to concerts and travel.
+In her free time (hah!) she likes to create things, collect panda stuff, go to concerts, travel, and take the literary world one book at a time.